cyrilletuzi/angular-async-local-storage/README.md

 ### Other notes

-- Errors are unlikely to happen, but in an app, it's better to catch any potential error (there is currently an [issue in Firefox private browsing mode](https://github.com/cyrilletuzi/angular-async-local-storage/issues/26)).
+- Errors are unlikely to happen, but in an app, it's better to catch any potential error:

 ```typescript
 this.localStorage.setItem('color', 'red').subscribe(() => {